andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

   return stepChain;
 }
 ```

-The problem being:
+However, there was one snag as shown below.

 ```
 Property 'addCatch' does not exist on type 'INextableState'.
 Did you mean '_addCatch'?
 ```

-TODO Solution to create a new method `tryPerform` that takes `TryPerformProps` a `TaskStateBase` and adds a `TryPerformStep`.
+It turned out that `addCatch` is only on `TaskStateBase`.
+My solution was to remove `PerformProps` from the `perform` method and rename it to `TryPerformProps`.
+I then created a new method called `tryPerform` that takes a `TaskStateBase` instead.

 ```TypeScript
 tryPerform(state: sfn.TaskStateBase, props: BuilderTryPerformProps): StateMachineBuilder {